CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-CLI/Install-NetQ-CLI-on-Ubuntu.md

 Restart the CLI afterward to activate the configuration.

-Refer to [Generate Access Keys](../../Install-NetQ/Prepare-NetQ-Cloud/#generate-access-keys) if you have not already created your access keys.

 This example uses the individual access key, a premises of *datacenterwest*,  and the default Cloud address, port and VRF.  **Be sure to replace the key values with your generated keys if you are using this example on your server.**

 ```